 9-9-20.
 If any municipality is governed by a board consisting of five commissioners, the mayor may exercise all the powers and perform all the duties provided by the laws of this state or the ordinances of the municipality not in conflict with the laws of the state.
 The mayor is the chief executive officer of the municipality, presides at all meetings of the board, and has general supervision over all departments and officers.
-In the absence or inability temporary absence or temporary incapacitation of a commissioner, the mayor shall temporarily take charge of the department of that commissioner.
+In the temporary absence or temporary incapacitation of a commissioner, the mayor shall temporarily take charge of the department of that commissioner.
 The mayor shall enforce all the laws of the municipality and require that the conditions of the grant of any franchise or privilege are faithfully complied with and performed.
 The mayor shall grant all licenses or permits, except as are required by ordinance to be granted by the board or by some other department or officer.
 The mayor shall supervise each public building of the municipality and each city park except in any municipality that has a park board, and the lighting of the streets, alleys, and public buildings of the municipality.
-The mayor shall annually and from time to time give the board information relative to the affairs of the municipality and shall recommend for the board's consideration any measure the mayor deems-expedient prudent.
+The mayor shall annually and from time to time give the board information relative to the affairs of the municipality and shall recommend for the board's consideration any measure the mayor deems prudent.

 9-9-26.
-If a municipality is governed by a board consisting of three commissioners, the mayor-shall must exercise all the powers and perform all the duties provided by the laws of this state or the ordinances of the municipality not in conflict with state law.
-The mayor-shall be is the chief executive officer of the municipality, shall preside at all meetings of the board, and has general supervision over all departments and officers.
-In the temporary absence or inability temporary incapacitation of a commissioner, the mayor shall temporarily take charge of the department of the commissioner.
+If a municipality is governed by a board consisting of three commissioners, the mayor must exercise all the powers and perform all the duties provided by the laws of this state or the ordinances of the municipality not in conflict with state law.
+The mayor is the chief executive officer of the municipality, shall preside at all meetings of the board, and has general supervision over all departments and officers.
+In the temporary absence or temporary incapacitation of a commissioner, the mayor shall temporarily take charge of the department of the commissioner.
 The mayor shall see that all the laws of the municipality are enforced and that the conditions of the grant of any franchise or privilege are faithfully complied with and performed.
 The mayor shall grant all licenses or permits, except as required by ordinance to be granted by the board or by some other department or officer.

 9-9-27.
-If a municipality is governed by a board consisting of three commissioners, all matters not designated to the mayor-shall must be assigned or apportioned as equally as may be between the commissioners by resolution of the board adopted by a majority vote of all the commissioners at the first meeting of the board in the month following the election each year.
+If a municipality is governed by a board consisting of three commissioners, all matters not designated to the mayor must be assigned or apportioned as equally as may be between the commissioners by resolution of the board adopted by a majority vote of all the commissioners at the first meeting of the board in the month following the election each year.

 9-10-1.
-If a petition signed by fifteen percent of the registered voters of any-first or second class municipality, as determined by the total number of registered voters at the last preceding general election, is presented requesting that an election be called to vote-upon the proposition on the question of employing a city manager, the governing body-shall_must call an election for that purpose.
-Upon receipt of a valid petition, the question shall be presented at the next annual municipal election or the next general election, whichever is earlier.
-However, the governing body may expedite the date of the election by ordering, within ten days of receiving the petition, a special election to be held on a Tuesday not less than thirty days from the date of the order of the governing body to be held within fifty days from the date of the filing of the petition with the municipal finance officer.
+If a petition signed by fifteen percent of the registered voters of any municipality, as determined by the total number of registered voters at the last preceding general election, is presented requesting that an election be called to vote on the question of employing a city manager, the governing body must call an election to be held within fifty days from the date of the filing of the petition with the municipal finance officer.
 At that election, the question must be submitted to the voters.
 No petition is valid if filed more than six months after the circulation start date declared on the petition forms.
 If the petition is filed on or after January first prior to the annual municipal election and within sufficient time to comply with the provisions of chapter 9-13, the question may be submitted at that annual municipal election.